dwightwatson/validating/README.md

 });
 ```

 After validation occurs, there are also a range of `validated` events you can hook into, for the `passed`, `failed` and `skipped` events.
-For the above example failing validation, you could get the event `eloquent.validated.passed: App\User`.
-Alternatively there is also `eloquent.validated: App\User` which will fire no matter what happens.
+For the above example failing validation, you could get the event `eloquent.validated: App\User`.

 ## Testing
 There is currently a bug in Laravel (see issue [#1181](https://github.com/laravel/framework/issues/1181)) that prevents model events from firing more than once in a test suite.
 This means that the first test that uses model tests will pass but any subseqeuent tests will fail.
 There are a couple of temporary solutions listed in that thread which you can use to make your tests pass in the meantime.